HomeAcademicsSummer Courses

 Dr. Barry HowsonOnline

-Our advanced technology has created a global village where we find ourselves in contact with many different competing world views vying directly or indirectly for our allegiance.
+Our advanced technology has created a global village where we find ourselves in contact with many different competing worldviews vying directly or indirectly for our allegiance.
 In this course primary emphasis is given to an analytical and critical examination of the Christian worldview in light of our contemporary modern and postmodern culture.
 It will address such subjects as the problem of evil, the meaning of life, morality, revelation, miracles and truth.
-Other religions or philosophical belief systems will be touched on and critiqued from a Christian point of view along the way.
+Other religions or philosophical belief systems will be presented and critiqued from a Christian point of view as group projects.

 Register now by visiting the Registration tab on myHeritage using the course code below.